mahmoud/sedimental/entries/plugin_systems.md

 So now we have achieved a complete view of the Python plugin system ecosystem, from motivation to manifestation.

-By sheer numbers it may seem like there is no shortage of Python plugin systems.
+By numbers alone, it may seem on the face like there are more than enough Python plugin solutions.
 But looking at the basic taxonomy above, it's clear that there are several gaps still waiting to be filled.

-By taking a holistic look at the implementations and motivations, the PyCon 2017 Plugins open session reached a conclusion that even this wide selection merits additional expansion.
+By taking a holistic look at the implementations and motivations, the PyCon 2017 Plugins Open Session ended with the conclusion that even this wide selection could use expansion.
 So go forth and build, and continue to build!
 The future of well-factored code depends on it.[^further]

 [^further]: For additional reading, I recommend doing what we did
             after our discussion, finding and reading